Shehu Usman Adamu

-Shehu Usman Adamu is a Nigerian professor, politician, administrator, former Member, Kaduna State House of Assembly, public commentator and political analyst.
+Shehu Usman Adamu (born 4 November 1968) is a Nigerian professor, politician, administrator, former Member, Kaduna State House of Assembly, public commentator and political analyst.
 He has some 36 publications on Google Scholar cited 130 times between 2007 and 2025.

 Early life

 Adamu was born on 4 November 1968, at Tudun Saibu, of Soba Local Government Area, of Kaduna State.
 He attended Tudun Sabiu Primary School between 1974 and 1980.
 He attended Government Secondary School, Saminaka between 1980 and 1985.
 He attended Kano State College of Art and Science between 1986 and 1988.
 He earned a Bachelor of Science in Zoology from Usman Danfodiyo University Sokoto in 1994.
 He completed a Master of Science and Doctor of Philosophy in Applied Parasitology from Abubakar Tafawa Balewa University, Bauchi in 1998 and 2004, respectively.
 Adamu earned a master's degree in Public Health at the University of Liverpool, United Kingdom in 2013, and a postgraduate diploma in Education from National Open University of Nigeria in 2022.